Should You Use Sub-Contactors?

 Frequently Asked Questions

-What is the biggest risk when a sub cleans?
+What is the main risk of using a subcontractor?

 Transcript